 Transcription: Extra episode Philip Gradwell

 This is Leaders in Finance, a podcast in which we look for the person behind the success.
 We are talking to the leaders from the present and the future about what drives them, both in their careers and at home.
 Why?
 Because in the financial sector, we should be more open.
 First, a great thank you to our partners in this podcast for their support.
-They are: Interim Valley, FG Lawyers, Odgers Berndtson executive search and Roland Berger.
+They are: Kayak, FG Lawyers, Odgers Berndtson executive search and Roland Berger.
 Live from Money 2020, we are talking to Philip Gradwell, Chief Economist of Chainalysis.
 Here’s your host, Jeroen Broekema!

 Jeroen: Welcome to a new episode of Leaders in Finance.
 This is not a regular episode where we discuss the person behind the success, I tend to call it, but it’s an extra episode.
 Today, we’re live from Money 2020, Amsterdam, Europe.
 I’m delighted that Philip Gradwell, the Chief Economist of Chainalysis takes the time to talk to me about his business and about everything around that business.
 Welcome, Philip!